The Company operates a Drug & Alcohol policy to ensure, as far as practicable, the health and safety and welfare of its employees.

 1.2 The company aims to ensure a working environment free from the inappropriate use of alcohol and drugs where employees are able to carry out their duties in a safe and efficient manner without impairment.
 This policy is designed to prevent and treat problems created in the workplace by inappropriate alcohol consumption and drug usage.
 This policy applies to all employees within the company and to all agents, contractors, consultants and any other individual working for, or on behalf of, the company.

 1.3 The Transport and Works Act 1992 makes it a criminal offence to carry out certain work whilst unfit to do so through drink or drugs.
-This policy has been written to comply with this Act.
+This policy has been written to comply with this Act, the Railway Group Standards and the Network Rail Alcohol & Drugs Policy.
 All employees and contractors must therefore understand the implications of using drugs and alcohol and abuse of other substances and consequently the need to observe the rules and procedures set out below and associated documents.

 2 POLICY AIMS